 'class' is an organizational unit, a kind of close group of users, for eq. with the same syllabus. often is the basic organizational unit on the primary/secondary educational level.

 So if you have the same group of people all the time, you can do enrolment to the selected course/s/ with one click, and with no everhead, and no missing members.

 And : the same could be done with importing the list of users from csv,xls(x), ... but this feature does not exist any more (?or does not ever?).

 Our course teachers often create groups inside a course that represent classes.
 Al lot of duplicated work if classes are already available.

 agree, if you already have groups defined inside the course.
 On that level, there is no help. but the members of all the groups==classes must be enroled to the same course somehow.
 Is it enrolment to the course voluntarily /student does enrolment her/himself / or forced /teacher does it ?
 In the first case, classes are irrelevant.

-Updated by Julio Montoya almost 8 years ago
+Updated by Julio Montoya over 8 years ago